Stephen Heymann

 Stephen P. Heymann is an attorney who formerly served as an Assistant U.S. Attorney for the District of Massachusetts.
 He is no longer with the U.S. Attorney's office.
 He headed U.S. Attorney Carmen Ortiz's Internet and Computer Crimes Unit.

-Heymann is infamously known for his role in the United States v.
-Swartz federal criminal case which directly led to the suicide of activist Aaron Swartz.
-Heymann was also the lead prosecutor in the investigation of TJX hack which directly led to the suicide of the ethical hacker Jonathan James, who repeatedly denied any role in the hack, including in his suicide note.
+Heymann was a prosecutor in the United States v.
+Swartz federal criminal case, during which Aaron Swartz died by suicide.
+Heymann was also the lead prosecutor in the investigation of TJX hack which preceded the suicide of hacker Jonathan James, who repeatedly denied any role in the hack, including in his suicide note.

 Personal

 Heymann is the son of former United States Deputy Attorney General Philip Heymann, with whom Ortiz worked on judicial reform in Guatemala.

 Career

 Heymann was a career federal prosecutor.

 He was formerly a Special Attorney with the U.S. Department of Justice's Organized Crime Strike Force, Deputy Chief of the Criminal Division of the Massachusetts U.S. Attorney's Office.
 He headed that office's Internet and Computer Crimes Unit, one of the first offices of its kind in the U.S. According to the National Law Journal, "Heymann has long been recognized as a national expert in electronic crimes, prosecuting cutting-edge cases."